 Michigan State University offers the Academic Scholars Program to students who are not initially invited to join the Honors College.
-Such students may be interested in pursuing a two-year enrichment program and may be invited to join the Honors College during their first year.
+Such students may be interested in pursuing an enrichment program and may be invited to join the Honors College during their first year.
 Participants in this program have the opportunity to take Honors sections of Integrative Studies courses and have access to some Honors courses and sections.
 The program includes a residential option similar to that offered Honors College members.
-The requirements to graduate as a member of the Academic Scholars Program can be found on the Honors College Web site at www.msu.edu/~asp/requirements.html.
+The requirements to graduate as a member of the Academic Scholars Program can be found on the Honors College Web site at https://honorscollege.msu.edu/about/academic-scholars-program.html.

-Questions regarding the Honors College may be addressed to: Dean, Honors College
+Questions regarding the Honors College may be addressed to: